mwbowers/mwbowers.github.io/manuals/programming/programs-and-procedures/call-program.md

 In the *IBMi*, when an unqualified program is called its location gets resolved via the *Library List*.
 The *Library List* is a list of libraries (directories) that the system will use to look sequentially for a particular program or file.
-Each user will have her own version of the library list, and two different users calling the same unqualifed program may end up invoking different versions of the program, residing in different libraries.
+Each user will have her own version of the library list, and two different users calling the same unqualified program may end up invoking different versions of the program, residing in different libraries.

 In .NET, the Monarch runtime supports a similar mechanism.
 Calling one version or another can be controlled with the use of a ***Namespace List***.
 The namespace list is a property of the **Job** that is controlling